vbmobile/mobile-id-documentation/docs/index.md

     - EnrolmentConfig - Enrolment configuration.
     - EnrolmentCustomViews - Will overwrite any default view from the Enrolment SDK
     - Document and RFID reader provider - The preferred provider for document and rfid read operations.
 More info in [custom providers](#custom-providers)
+    - UltralightProvider - Optional.
+Provider for the Ultralight share flow.
+Must already be soft-started when supplied.
     - EnrolmentInitializerCallback - To receive a callback when the enrolment is initialized or when an error occurs during the process.

 === "iOS"